PanoFormer: Panorama Transformer for Indoor 360 Depth Estimation: Experiments

 \subsection{Extensibility}

 We also validate the extensibility of our model by the panoramic segmentation that is also a pixel2pixel task.
 We did not change any structure of our network and strictly followed the experimental protocol in ~\cite{sun2021hohonet}.
 As listed in Table \ref{tab:seg}, the experimental results show that our model outperforms the current SOTA approaches.
-Due to page limitations, more qualitative comparisons can be found in the supplementary material.
+Due to page limitations, more qualitative comparisons and the results with a high resolution can be found in the supplementary material.